e271828e/Flight.jl/docs/notes/design/framework_spec.md

 deployment rates into reusable definitions, and replicating relative structure with a shared base-period variable does not compose across independently authored assemblies (parameter-threading ceremony, cf. [§4.4](#44-function-valued-signals-environment-access)).
-At build, all scoping compiles away to **one absolute tick divisor per discrete component**; the executor gates entries by counter modulo.
+At build, all scoping compiles away to **one absolute tick divisor per discrete component**; the boundary sweep gates entries by counter modulo against the boundary's tick index (above), the interior sweep having no discrete entries to gate.
 Recorded limitations: a child cannot tick faster than its scope ($K \ge 1$) — soft, since assembly multipliers are declaration sugar and factors can be refactored onto siblings; and no phase offsets in the first cut (no demonstrated use).